-Soybeans (Glycine max KS 5004N) - An heirloom variety which features good resistance to soybeans cyst nematode and soybean mosaic virus.
+Soybeans (KS 5120N) - An heirloom variety which features good resistance to soybeans cyst nematode and soybean mosaic virus.
 It is an annual legume of the pea family which has edible seeds.
 The soybean is economically the most important bean in the world, providing vegetable protein for millions of people and ingredients for hundreds of chemical products.

 When the farmer sells soybeans to a grain dealer, the beans may then go to a number of ultimate destinations.
 When processed, a 60-pound bushel will yield about 11 pounds of crude soybean oil and 47 pounds of soybean meal.
 Soybeans are about 18% oil and 38% protein.
 Because soybeans are high in protein, they are a major ingredient in livestock feed.
 Soybeans are processed for their oil and meal.
 A smaller percentage is processed for human consumption and made into products including soy milk, soy flour, soy protein, tofu and many retail food products.
 Soybeans are also used in many non-food industrial products.